Niels3RT/KC854_MiSTer/README.md

 ## The MiSTer Core

 The core is in a pretty basic state right now, there is no support for tape input or *.KCC files yet.
+But *.TAP files work.

 Type BASIC at the OS prompt to start the basic interpreter from ROM.